Vermont news, Vermont jobs, Montpelier real estate, Barre real estate

 State News

+- Vermont News - Lawmakers may overhaul Vt. drug policy

-- Vermont News - Lawmakers, minimum-wagers getting pay boost
+- Vermont News - Scott takes the reins: I will not let you down

-- Vermont News - Lawmakers detail their right to block court nomination
+- Vermont News - Vt.
+Supreme court denies justice appointment to Shumlin

 -